George Venables-Vernon, 1st Baron Vernon: Personal life

-After her death in 1740 he married secondly Ann, daughter of Sir Thomas Lee, in 1741.
+After her death in 1740 he married secondly Ann Lee, daughter of Sir Thomas Lee, 3rd Baronet, of Hartwell, MP for Chipping Wycombe and Buckinghamshire, in 1741.
+She died shortly thereafter in 1742.

-After her death the following year he married thirdly Martha, daughter of Simon Harcourt, younger son of Simon Harcourt, 1st Viscount Harcourt, in 1744.
+After her death the following year he married, thirdly, Martha Harcourt, daughter of the Hon.
+Simon Harcourt (a younger son of Simon Harcourt, 1st Viscount Harcourt) and sister to Simon Harcourt, 1st Earl Harcourt, in 1744.
 Together they had a son: